kubawerlos/composer-smaller-lock/.dev-tools/README.template.md

 [![PHP version](https://img.shields.io/packagist/php-v/kubawerlos/composer-smaller-lock.svg)](https://php.net)
 [![CI Status](https://github.com/kubawerlos/composer-smaller-lock/workflows/CI/badge.svg?branch=main&event=push)](https://github.com/kubawerlos/composer-smaller-lock/actions)

-It removes unnecessary keys and makes reviewing changes much easier.
+Removes unnecessary keys and makes reviewing changes much easier.

 [Composer](https://getcomposer.org) writes to the composer.lock a lot of information that it does not need, such as "autoload-dev", "require-dev" and "repositories".
 This makes a process of reviewing changes in composer.lock much harder and increases the risk of overlooking important modifications like not wanted (for whatever reason) updates.